 Riho Sakamoto

-Principal
+Principal dancer

-An unstoppable whirlwind, who was happiest running around outdoors all day.
-As a young child, Riho Sakamoto had so much energy that her mother and grandmother went in search of a way for her to let off steam.
+As a young child, Riho was an unstoppable whirlwind, who was happiest running around outdoors all day.
+She had so much energy that her mother and grandmother went in search of a way for her to let off steam.
 And as her grandmother also thought it was important to have a nice, straight posture – “I had rather droopy shoulders” – Riho ended up at the ballet school in her hometown Nara, in Japan.
 In the beginning, the classes were more stressful than anything.
 “For a tomboy like me, the strict ballet discipline took some getting used to.”
 But gradually, Riho’s enjoyment of moving to music grew and grew.
 Dancing and creating beauty with your body turned out to be her refuge from a home situation that was not so nice and stable.
 So when her ballet teacher told her one day that in order to become a professional dancer she should really go abroad, the idea appealed.
 She got a scholarship for a summer course at the Kirov Academy of Ballet in Washington DC and when the school invited her to stay on, her mother took the plunge, and Riho moved to the US at the age of ten – alone.
 “I was confused and had no idea what to expect.
 I didn’t speak a word of English and wasn’t even familiar with the Latin alphabet.
 Yet I never regretted it for a moment.
 I soon settled in and made friends, and the teachers – who were mostly Russian – were tough but kind.”

 Riho Sakamoto Pas-Parts 2018